by Irine | Feb 11, 2025 | Confidence, Entrepreneurship, Success

 The more prepared you are, the more confident you will be, and the more likely you will be able to influence the outcome as you will know what questions to ask, the information to source and refer to, what you want, and how to respond to any offer.

-by Sharon | Sep 1, 2023 | CONFIDENCE
+by Sharon | Sep 1, 2023 | Confidence

 Measurement will ensure that you are progressing your goals towards success and may highlight the extent to which you have achieved those goals and what you need to improve to address those goals.
 So, what are 6 ways to measure success?